apzzd/jsreader/README.md

 # jsreader

-This is an RSS feedvreader written in javascript, using local storage to store your RSS URLs.
+This is an RSS feed reader written in javascript, using local storage to store your RSS URLs.
+Host it on your machine: it's all client-side, and fetches won't require CORS access.
 Style with your own CSS.

 ## Usage
 ```